-But we were the farmer’s children.
-He could be stern with us, and we were expected to listen and respect the rules.
-There are lots of people on a farm at various points during the day who may not understand the dangers.
+But, we were the farmer’s children.
+He could be stern with us and we were expected to listen and respect the rules.
+But, there are lots of people on a farm at various points during the day that may not understand the dangers.
 They may be people on a farm tour, a salesperson, a family friend, or an employee’s family member delivering a snack.

 While at World Ag Expo this year, I stopped to grab an attractive piece in the Connor Agriscience booth.
 While I enjoyed my chocolate milk, I flipped through the pages of the children’s coloring book.
 It contained real-life illustrations of modern farming, not those straw piles and pitchforks depicted in children’s nursery rhymes.
 This book was more than a time-occupier for restless children, it was informative.